 Additionally, soapberries have direct antioxidant activity due to saponins that helps delayed ageing, reduce the risk of cancer and lessen the chance of being caught by heart diseases.

 More importantly, when used regularly—as a body cleanser or shampoo, Soapberries can make hair healthy, shiny, and glossy.
 Likewise, it is also advisable for those having sensitive skin.

 Besides having enormous health benefits, soapberries are advantageous for using in laundry, washing dishes, shampooing hair, and cleaning surfaces.
 In fact, soapberries are 100 percent plant based, natural and biodegradable, which make them appropriate for cleaning natural fibers, as well as sensitive skins.

 Fruits are expectorant, and used in salivation, chorosis and epilepsy.
 They are also helpful for common cold, pimples, nausea and constipation.
 They are mostly used in Ayurvedic medicine for the treatment of eczema, psoriasis, and for removing freckles.

 Pericarp is used as a detergent, in cleaning woolen and silk cloths, ornaments and also to wash head.
 Soap-nuts have gentle insecticidal properties so traditionally they are being used for removing lice from the scalp.
 Soapnut powder is used to remove stains from hands, may soothe the eczema, psoriasis, itchy and sensitive skin as well.

-Soapberry fruit extract or liquid can be used as an ingredient in many cosmetic products such as protein shampoo, cleansing lotion, tooth paste, gel, soap and protein shampoo with conditioner.
+Soapberry fruit extract powder or liquid can be used as an ingredient in many cosmetic products such as protein shampoo, cleansing lotion, tooth paste, gel, soap and protein shampoo with conditioner.
 They are a well-known ingredient in Ayurvedic shampoos and cleansers.